Beacon Deacon Home

 A word about repentance . . .

 Repentance is turning your back on sin, but it is more than that.
 Sin produces death in many forms.
 For a specific sin, the death could be physical or spiritual (such as in blasphemy of the Holy Spirit or never receiving Christ as Lord and Savior).
 Sin results in consequences, which bring anguish to the mind, brokenness to the heart, and hurt to relationships with God and with others.
 Many times, we feel "bad" after we sin, but we "repent" only out of a desire to not feel "bad."
 We "repent" out of self-centered motives.
 True repentance is not about finding a quick ticket to not feel bad about sin.
 I'm not saying God cannot use our feeling bad about sin in the role of repentance.
 However, true repentance is the pursuit of God's holiness.
 Do we repent because we hunger and thirst for God or simply so we won't feel bad anymore?
 We do not naturally desire God.
 Only His Spirit can give us that desire.
 It is an act of His grace.
 We cannot depend on external things to make us repent (not that accountability and measures aren't helpful), but we must depend on God.
 Repentance is a heart change.
 Pray to God regarding faith and repentance.
 He will answer.
-Bill Leach, Associate Pastor for Ministries at Covenant Presbyterian Church (PCA) said, "Godly sorrow always comes from God and His Word, not our circumstances."
+Bill Leach, former Associate Pastor for Ministries at Covenant Presbyterian Church (PCA) said, "Godly sorrow always comes from God and His Word, not our circumstances."

 Top of Page